View Our Promotions & Save! Read More

 But there is good news!
 You can invest in a dual fuel system.
 This type of system consists of a heat pump and a furnace so you can enjoy the benefits of both an energy-efficient heat pump and a furnace that heats your home up quickly and effectively.

 However, when temperatures are at their coldest and the heat pump needs a little extra power to heat your home, the gas or electric furnace will kick in to help.
 This entire process is automated between the two systems so you don’t have any additional manual work to do.
+If your system struggles to adjust, it could be due to mode switching problems in heat pumps, which require professional attention.
 It’s the best of both worlds.

 Contact Regal Plumbing, Heating and A/C to schedule an appointment for heat pump and other home services.
 Committed to Service, Committed to You, Since 1974.